 Dany Heatley couldn’t buy a goal with a wheelbarrow full of twenties.
 I’m glad Heater is shooting, I just wish more of the shots would be, oh, say, on net?
 Force the goalie to make the save, please.
 Matt Cullen is having similar luck, as is Devin Setoguchi.

 We have too many injured players to compete.
 When solid 3 liners like Johnson are playing on the top line, you’ve been stretched to the breaking point.

 What happens now?
 I think you need to plan for Pierre Marc Bouchard to not return, and put a question mark by Guillaume Latendresse.
 The Wild cannot depend on those two to be healthy for next year, especially PMB.
 Mikko Koivu will return, but it won’t matter at this point.
 The team needs to bring in the high-powered prospects, yes, but needs additional veterans who can put the puck in the net.
 That means spending a lot of money; rumor has it that the Wild have a good bit available, and I’d say they need to get ready to use it.
 Parise looks to be a logical choice…but will he want to come?

 Tuesday is the rematch between the Wild and Avs in Colorado.
 Look for Hackett in the net again, Kampfer to likely stay up (especially with Falk possibly injured), and Clutterbuck to become even more frustrated.
 I think we can all understand the feeling.

-Tags: Cal Clutterbuck Chuck Fletcher Colorado Avalanche Featured Guillaume Latendresse Jed Ortmeyer Justin Falk Matt Cullen Matt Hackett Matt Kassian Mike Yeo Mikko Koivu Minnesota Wild NHL Niklas Backstrom Pierre-Marc Bouchard
+Tags: Cal Clutterbuck Chuck Fletcher Colorado Avalanche Guillaume Latendresse Jed Ortmeyer Justin Falk Matt Cullen Matt Hackett Matt Kassian Mike Yeo Mikko Koivu Minnesota Wild NHL Niklas Backstrom Pierre-Marc Bouchard